Joystream/joystream/storage-node-v2/README.md

 2. Upload file
    - auth header decoding and verification
-   - accepting the data upload in temp folder
+   - accepting the data upload in the temp folder
    - data hash & size verification
-   - moving the data to data folder
+   - moving the data to the data folder
    - registering the data object as `accepted` in the blockchain

 #### Comments
 - Colossus relies on the [Query Node (Hydra)](https://www.joystream.org/hydra/) to get the blockchain data in a structured form.
-- Using Colossus as functioning Storage Provider requires providing [account URI or key file and password](https://wiki.polkadot.network/docs/learn-accounts) as well as active `WorkerId` from the Storage Working group.
+- Using Colossus as a functioning Storage Provider requires providing [account URI or key file and password](https://wiki.polkadot.network/docs/learn-accounts) as well as active `WorkerId` from the Storage Working group.

 # Installation
 ```shell